-For our sixth Rundown article, we look at the race to give someone a second or third Oscar.
+For our sixth Rundown article, we look at the supporting men.
 After the jump, you’ll find our winner and runner-up predictions for Best Supporting Actor as well as general commentary about the race.
 Next week, we’ll start off on Monday with a category that seems like a foregone conclusion, but could generate some fascinating results if it doesn’t go where expected

 Best Supporting Actor

 - Barkhad Abdi – Captain Phillips

 - Michael Fassbender – 12 Years a Slave

 - Jonah Hill – The Wolf of Wall Street

 - Jared Leto – Dallas Buyers Club (WL O) (PP O) (TB O)